learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ## Introduction

 You now understand the intuition behind multiple linear regression.
 Great!
-However, because you'll start digging into bigger data sets with more predictors, you'll come across predictors that are slightly different from what you've seen before.
+However, because you'll start digging into bigger datasets with more predictors, you'll come across predictors that are slightly different from what you've seen before.
 Welcome to the wondrous world of categorical variables!

 ## Objectives
 You will be able to: